-- A pilot program run by the Los Angeles County Health Agency and the University of Southern California is testing the use of secure emails in electronic consultations between reproductive psychiatrists and general psychiatrists to improve management of pregnant and postpartum women with severe and persistent mental illness.
-(In process)
+- A pilot program run by the Los Angeles County Health Agency and the University of Southern California tested use of secure emails in electronic consultations between reproductive psychiatrists and general psychiatrists to improve management of pregnant and postpartum women with severe and persistent mental illness.
+(December 2019)

 - The Institute for Medicaid Innovation identified promising approaches to address maternal depression and anxiety during pregnancy and one year post birth, with a focus on the Medicaid population.
 (October 2018)